Spring2015CPSC473-HangdogHappenstance/ProjectBase/README.md

     $ node app.js

 __Notes:__
-- There is not a need for a "functionality document" because if a user can't figure out what a page does by looking at it, then you're not doing it right.<br>
+- There is not a need for a "functionality document" because if a user can't figure out what a page does by looking at it, then you're not doing it right<br>
-- Best used with Node 0.10.38 (latest version at the time of writing this)
+- Best used with Node 0.10.38 (latest version at the time of writing this)<br>